SunAutoTire/MdbReader/README.md

 # MdbTools in C#

+> An apparent bug exists in repository this is branched from.
+Until that issue can be addressed, I have forked this for use by this organization.
+The issue has been addressed in this fork, but only so that it works for the requirements of this organization.
+If the bug is addressed in the original repository, then this fork will be scuttled.

 Currently pre-pre alpha, can read table definition and row values.
 Loosely based on MdbTools (https://github.com/mdbtools/mdbtools) and deeply indebted to their work documenting the mdb format (https://github.com/mdbtools/mdbtools/blob/dev/HACKING.md)